Neurotech-Davis/Neurotech-Wiki/src/past_projects/dinogame.md

 # Dino Game

+Bringing Brain-Computer Interfaces to Everyone—A Fun and Accessible First Step into Neurotechnology.

 _Developed by Prakhar Sinha, Maitri Khanna, Raymond Doan, Avni Bafna, Brian Nguyen, Nhu Bui, Ankita Chatterjee_

 The Dino Game was one of the first fully functional BCI projects that was developed for UC Davis Neurofest 2023.
 It was quite rudimentary but it was a major stepping stone for our club to build more interesting and complex BCI’s.